dandydanny/ideas/README.md

    A device that notifies you when an ultrasonic sound of sufficient amplifitude is heard, records it, and option to play it back at a lower, audible pitch.
 For detection of device communication tones that are too high-pitched for the human ear to detect.

+6. Blank Musician Needed

+   A collaborative, social music experience.
+A band gathering via real-time video conferencing technology.
+Need to weight various RTP streaming protocols for responsiveness vs. reliability.
+Thanks to @julianfresco for sparking this idea.

 ### Maybe's